NeoktaLabs/lottery/docs/04b-frontend-ux.md

 The UI should:
 - label this as a “network randomness fee” (or similar)
 - explain that this fee is not kept by the app
-- clarify that any overpayment is refunded automatically
+- clarify that any overpayment is refunded automatically **when possible**

+If an automatic refund cannot be delivered (for example, if the caller cannot receive native token), the refundable amount becomes claimable and can be withdrawn manually.

 **Clarification**
 Calling “Finalize” does not immediately pick a winner.